Amirreza81/Machine-Learning/README.md

-# Machine-Learning
+# Machine Learning - Sharif University of Technology
-Assignments and project of ml course
+Solutions for assignments and project of ml course at Sharif university of Technology (CE-477)

 ## **HW1**: